English

 ];

 Account management supports additional features.
 For example, reset the password, exit the account, change the avatar, and synchronize and update user information.
-For more information, see Merchant Account Information.
+For more information, see Merchant Account Management.

 Concepts